nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

 *   **CurrentUser**: The `CurrentUser` object provides various utility methods returning information about the current user (login, first/last name, mail, etc.), see "User Wrapper" below.

-*   **Context.principal.model.getPropertyValue("schema:field")**: Returns the current user property.
-By default users implements user.xsd schema.
-So if you want for instance the company name, `Context.principal.model.getPropertyValue("user:company")`.
-But if your users implements other schemas, you choose your "schema prefix (or name if don't set) : field name"

-*   **Event:** In an event handler context, the Event object can be used to access some of the event's properties.
+*   **Event**: In the context of an Automation Chain called from an Event Handler, the `Event` object can be used to access some of the event's properties.
 For instance **`@{Event.getName()}`** will return the event name.

+*   **Fn**: The `Fn` object provides several utilities to access miscellaneous information (see below): Get the label of a vocabulary given its ID, get all the emails of a group of users, get a sequence number, etc.

+*   Other objects are available, less often used:

+    *   `Env` allows for getting the value of a configuraiton parameter (see below)
+    *   `WorkflowVariables` and `NodeVariables` allow for retrieving the values of your variables in the context of a workflow
+    *   `Context` is maintained for compatibility reason.
+All its objects are available in other objects, or can be accessed an easier way.
+For example, to get the value of a Context variable, you can write `@{Context["the_variable"]}`, but `@{the_variable}` looks more readable.
+The same would go for

 ## {{> anchor 'doc-wrapper'}}Document Wrapper